arielgee/Sage-Like/.misc/tasks.md

 * make slideDown panel longer and move from -500px to -10px instead of -500px to 0px    => panel top padding set to 80px and top to -70px, hidden top position set to -700px
 * when slide down panels are closed I can get a glimps of the hidden elements restored; the _hideXXX() in close() are faster then the transition
 * expand all scroll tree to bottom to mach scrollIntoView() in setFolderState/toggleFolderState ?
+* Make sure all objXXX.slYYYYY members are initilized; search for regexp: '\w\.sl\w'    => DONE
+* use this when filter is first opened
+    * slUtil.showInfoBar("Hover the filter text box for vital information.", m_elmTextFilter, m_elmTreeRoot.style.direction, false, 5000);
 ---

 ## Next
-* Make sure all objXXX.slYYYYY members are initilized; search for regexp: '\w\.sl\w'
-* use this when filter is first opened
-    * slUtil.showInfoBar("Hover the filter text box for vital information.", m_elmTextFilter, m_elmTreeRoot.style.direction, false, 5000);
 * the tree scroller is not dragged by the mouse; * treeview scroll after first load is clanky
 * RND & support json feeds  JSON.parse(txtXML)
 * add dotted line to tree view